 Future operations and maintenance cost projections for the 10 year planning period are summarised in the table below.
+A further breakdown can be found in annex 13B.
 The costs shown assume no change in the method of service delivery and take no account of inflation.
 They are based on an analysis of historical costs, current contract rates and estimated costs for maintaining and operating new or upgraded assets resulting from future capital programmes.
 The forecast also incorporates costs associated with addressing operations and maintenance issues identified in this plan.